VonRiddarn/peck-the-forgotten-hatchling/README.md

 ### Using public fields instead of properties

 Due to this project being developed for WebGL nearly all decisions will be made around performance.
 Properties adds a redundant dive in the call stack - therefore fields will be used directly.
-To differentiate true public fields from fields that should be treated as properties, we use PascalCase for non true public fields.

-`Health` public field posing as a property.
-`health` true public field.